 The fees of hiring a domestic helper vary but may start from around $400.
 A maid agency can help you find a perfect match with your requirements and will give you the opportunity to interview several candidates.
 On the other hand, you can look for a domestic helper on your own and process the documents by yourself but it can be time-consuming and confusing.

 You should be aware that a full-time, live-in domestic helper in Singapore may cost you around $450 per month or depend on her experience.
 It means if your maid has plenty of experiences, you may need to pay a higher salary.
-In addition to the monthly wage, employers must also pay a monthly levy to the Singaporean government worth around $265 (vary) and a security bond amounting to $5,000.
+In addition to the monthly wage, employers must also pay a monthly levy to the Singaporean government worth around $60 to $450 per month depending on the employer criteria and a security bond amounting to $5,000.
 All domestic helpers in Singapore should be provided with accommodation, food, insurance, and medical care.
 Moreover, it is the sole responsibility of the employers to pay for the hiring cost, transfer cost, annual bonus, and airfare for bi-annual home leave.

 The Ministry of Manpower (MOM) requires all employers to give their domestic helpers in Singapore one day off per week.
 If the maid chooses to work or is required to work, then she must be compensated.
 The one day off per week is meant to give the maids a time to rest.